 Row 2: sc in the BL of each sc.
 Turn.

 Row 3: ch 1, sc in BL each of sc.
 Join with slst to main body.
 Slst up to the next hdc in the main body (functions as a ch 1).
 Turn

 Repeat rows 2 and 3 working in the back loops across the width of the hat.
 Fasten off leaving a long tail.

 Fold the rectangle in half and sew the seam together to form a tube.
 Weave yarn through the hdcs at the top of the hat.
 Pull gently as you weave through the hdcs to cinch to top of the hat closed.

-Please tag me on social using #stitchingtog for a chance to have your finished project featured!
+Please tag me on social using #stitchingtog if you make this.
+I love seeing your finished patterns!